-If you followed the headlines leading up to the 2019 Emmys at all this year, you may be thinking it’s time to brush up on things to know about Phoebe Waller-Bridge.
-After all, now that she’s become a bona fide Emmy-snatching sensation, her name is bound to have landed in your brain and lodged there.
+With brilliantly irreverent British sitcom Fleabag pretty much cleaining up at this weekend’s 2020 Golden Globe Awards (oh, and at the 2019 Emmys back in September too) it’s high time we all brushed up on some important things to know about Phoebe Waller-Bridge.
+After all, now that she’s become a bona fide Globe-and-Emmy-snatching sensation, her name is bound to have landed in your brain and lodged there.
+Right?

-And here’s the thing: You should know more about her.
+And here’s the thing: You should know more about Waller-Bridge.
 Because she’s a gosh darn revelation.
-You already know this if you’re one of the many fans obsessed with her brilliantly irreverent British sitcom Fleabag.
+You already know this if you’re one of the many fans obsessed with her.
 Not a fan yet?
 Watch it.
 You will be.
 To give a bit of context to just how incredible the series is, let’s put it this way: Upon losing the streaming rights to Amazon, Netflix was so bummed out it has since begun referring to Fleabag as “the one that got away.”

 But we digress, because the point of this whole spiel is that there’s much more to Waller-Bridge than just Fleabag.
 She’s the kind of person who seems to be squeezing multiple lifetimes into just the one, and they’re all utterly fascinating.
 (Remember those obsessive fans we referenced earlier?
 Yep, we’ll proudly wear that badge.)

-So, sit back, picture a hot priest — you won’t think that’s sacrilege once you watch Fleabag — and get to know multi-faceted wonder that is Waller-Bridge.
+So, sit back, picture a hot priest — you won’t think that’s sacrilege once you see Fleabag — and get to know multi-faceted wonder that is Waller-Bridge.

 She’s responsible for Killing Eve, too